Offline mode

 Symptoms Don’t Always Separate Themselves Neatly

-When people say, “I would know if I had more than one STD,” they’re usually underestimating how quiet these infections can be.
+When people say that they would know if they are infected with more than one STD, they are likely underestimating just how undetectable these infections are.

 The Timing Trap: Window Periods and Overlapping Infections

-This creates a false sense of security.
-Someone tests for chlamydia at 5 days post-exposure, gets a negative result, and assumes they’re clear, but syphilis antibodies might not be detectable for several weeks.
-HIV antigen/antibody tests also have their own timeline.
+This gives a false sense of security.
+A person tests for chlamydia 5 days post-exposure, tests negative, and assumes that they are clear.
+In reality, their syphilis antibodies may not be detectable for another few weeks.
+In addition, HIV tests have their own timeline.

 STD Typical Window Period Testing Method Retest Consideration